 He has also appeared on the concert stage with the Berlin Philharmonic, New York Philharmonic, the London Symphony Orchestra, the Los Angeles Philharmonic, Britten Sinfonia, the Auckland Philharmonia and the Birmingham Contemporary Music Group as well as the Melbourne, Queensland, Adelaide and Western Australian Symphonies.

 Joshua’s 2018/19 includes multiple role debuts: the title role in Bartok’s Bluebeard’s Castle, Méphistophélès in Berlioz Le Damnation de Faust, Oroveso in Bellini Norma, and Kecal in Smetana The Bartered Bride.
-He will also return to the role of Leporello in Mozart’s Don Giovanni.
+He will also return to the role of Leporello in Mozart’s Don Giovanni, and will be the bass soloist in Stravinsky’s Threni.
 His season opens with a world premiere of Richard Ayres The Garden, with the Asko Schoenberg Ensemble.
 The piece is an opera for solo bass and electronics that was written for Joshua and will receive its London premiere in 2019 with the London Sinfonietta.
-2018/19 sees Joshua working with conductors including Edward Gardner, André de Ridder, Jan van Steen and David Stern.
-He will make debuts with the City of Birmingham Symphony and Philharmonia Orchestras, and Palm Beach Opera.
+2018/19 sees Joshua working with conductors including Edward Gardner, André de Ridder, Vladimir Jurwoski, Jan van Steen and David Stern.
+He will make debuts with the City of Birmingham Symphony, London Philharmonic and Philharmonia Orchestras, and Palm Beach Opera.
 Joshua will make his house debut at the Royal Opera House, Covent Garden in 2020.

 Recent highlights include a world premiere of Gerald Barry’s Alice’s Adventures Underground with the Los Angeles Philharmonic and Britten Sinfonia, conducted by Thomas Ades; role debuts as Bottom in A Midsummer Night’s Dream, with English National Opera in the iconic Robert Carsen production, and Israeli Opera; Faraone in Rossini’s virtuosic Mosè in Egitto, directed by Lotte de Beer, and Kaspar in Der Freischütz.
 He recently made his debut with the Berlin Philharmonic, under the baton of Sir Simon Rattle, revisiting Ligeti’s Le Grand Macabre, directed by Peter Sellars.